 Configuration and Syntax | Uses a Groovy or Kotlin-based DSL, which is more flexible and expressive. | Uses an XML-based configuration, which can be verbose and difficult to read. |

-Build Speed and Performance | Uses an incremental build system that only rebuilds necessary parts of the project, resulting in faster build times. | Uses a full build system, which can be slower for large projects. |
+Build Speed and Performance | Uses an incremental builds, Build Cache and Parallel execution system, resulting in faster build times. | Uses a full build system (every build starts from scratch), which can be slower for large projects. |

-Community Support and Adoption | Has a growing community with increasing adoption in the industry, particularly among Android developers. | Has a large and established community with widespread adoption in the Java community. |
+Community Support and Adoption | Gradle has a growing community with increasing adoption in the industry, particularly among Android developers. | Maven has a large and established community with widespread adoption in the Java community. |

 Gradle vs Maven Builds